brucemack/WARS-Birdhouse/README.md

 WARS LoRa Birdhouse Project
 ===========================

-The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks that can pass text messages across town.
+The objective of this project is to explore the potential of using low-cost LoRa radios to build simple mesh networks for pasings text messages around town.

-Nodes on the network are autonomous, solar-powered birdhouses that each contain a small radio with 100mW of transmit power.
-Our birdhouses can run 24x7 assuming reasonable weather conditions.
+Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio.
+These birdhouses can run 24x7 assuming reasonable weather conditions.

-Our software supports a simple message routing protocol that allows packets to "hop" between houses in the network to reach their final destination.
+The software supports a simple message routing protocol that allows packets to "hop" between houses in the network to reach their final destination.

-We have successfully routed messages between houses that were separated by approximately 1 kilometer.
+Messages have been rounted between birdhouses that were separated by approximately 1 kilometer.
 Antenna hieght is important.

 An internet gateway is also under development.